-Welcome, new HLS students!
+Welcome, new and returning HLS students!
 Whether you are JD, LLM, SJD, or transfer students, the HLS Library is here to support all your research and information needs.

 Use this guide to check off some must-do items and get acquainted with your new library.
 We look forward to working with you.